Trevor Traina

-Trevor D. Traina (born 1968) is an American businessman who served as the United States ambassador to Austria from 2018 to 2021.
+Trevor Dow Traina (born 1968) is an American businessman and diplomat who served as the United States ambassador to Austria from 2018 to 2021.

 Early life

 Traina was born in San Francisco, California to Diane Buchanan Wilsey and John Traina in 1968.
 His father was a shipping and cruise executive and Napa Valley vintner and art collector.
 His parents divorced when he was 12.
 He has a younger brother Todd, and five younger half-siblings through his father's marriage to Danielle Steel.
 He was also brother to Steel's son Nick Traina, who was adopted and given the family name by his father.
 His maternal grandfather Wiley T. Buchanan Jr. was U.S. ambassador to Austria from 1975 to 1977.

 Traina attended the Cathedral School for Boys in San Francisco and later graduated from Princeton University with a Bachelor of Arts in politics in 1990.
 He later studied at the University of Oxford and has Master of Business Administration from the Haas School of Business.